Table of Contents

 What Does the Lock-up Period Mean for Employees with Stock Options?

-The thinking behind this type of compensation is that the company is trying to align employees’ incentives with its own.
+The idea behind this type of compensation is that the company is trying to align employees’ incentives with its own.
 Theoretically, by giving employees stock options, the employees will have an interest in seeing the company do well and increase in value.

 There’s usually a vesting period before employees can exercise their stock options, during which the value of the stock can increase.
-At the end of the vesting period, employees are able to exercise their options, sell the stock, and keep the profits.
+At the end of the vesting period, employees are generally able to exercise their options, sell the stock, and keep the profits.

 How Does the IPO Lock-Up Period Affect Investors?